Arie2021jw/SQL_Finding-Duplicates/README.md

-This repository contains 4 folders that have multiple examples on how SQL Server can be used to work with data.
+This repository contains 4 folders that have multiple examples on how SQL Server can be used to work with data:
 1) Hierarchical parent-child relationship
 2) Pivoting
 3) String manipulation
 4) Data sets

 Below is the list of examples for each folder.